isomerpages/bca-buildsg/index.md

       subtitle: EDUCATION & PROGRAMMES
       id: infopic
-      description: Embark on your journey of growth and advancement with our curated selection of education and programs.
+      description: Embark on your journey of growth and advancement with our curated selection of education and programmes.
       button: Learn more
       alt: Image alt text
       url: /full-time-courses/